Learning Dynamics from Input-Output Data with Hamiltonian Gaussian Processes: Simulation and Results

-In Figure\,\ref{fig:Hamiltonians}, the flow map resulting from the true Hamiltonian (left) is compared to the learned Hamiltonian models in terms of their \ac{rmse} and computational complexity for prediction.
+In Figure\,\ref{fig:Hamiltonians}, the flow map resulting from the true Hamiltonian (left) is compared to the learned Hamiltonian models in terms of their \ac{rmse} and computational complexity.
 While the algorithms in the middle columns have access to state measurements, the proposed approach (right) uses only noisy position measurements, \ie input-output data.
-Despite only having access to input-output data, the proposed method enables learning the flow map with accuracy comparable to approaches that have access to full-state measurements.
+Despite only having access to input-output data, the proposed method learns the flow map with accuracy comparable to approaches that have access to full-state measurements.
+Please note that learning the considered non-harmonic oscillator system from input-output data required incorporating a symmetry constraint.\footnote{ Due to identifiability issues in the input-output setting, we impose a symmetry constraint on the Hamiltonian \ac{gp}, \ie $\widehat{H}(\bi{x}) = \widehat{H}(-\bi{x})$, which induces an anti-symmetric gradient $\nablabx \widehat{H}(\bi{x}) = - \nablabx \widehat{H}(-\bi{x})$.
+Results without symmetry constraint are presented in the Suppl.
+Material\,\ref{sup:wo_symmetry_sontraint}.
+No symmetry constraint is used in the input-state setting.} In this regard, future work may examine conditions for the Hamiltonian's identifiability.

 [1]{\textbf{\fontsize{8pt}{8pt}\selectfont #1}}

 Figure\,\ref{fig:Trajectories_train} depicts the Bayesian inference and learning results on the training data set, showcasing that the method provides density estimates for the model (hyper-)parameters, and accurate smoothing estimates for all state variables (including unknown hidden states).
 If we run Algorithm\,\ref{alg:Bayesian_inference_learning} with measurements $\bi{y}^{(\mathrm{i/s})}_{0:T}$, the hyperparameter density estimates are pronounced, and the density $p(d|\bi{y}^{(\mathrm{i/s})}_{0:T})$ accurately reflects the true damping coefficient.
 In comparison, the density $p(d|{y}^{(\mathrm{i/o})}_{0:T})$ is slightly biased, which we attribute to identifiability issues in the chosen simulation example.